edo98811/object-detection-app/README.md

   - Add the path to the file where the object locations should be saved.

 2. **Image Processing**
-  - The app will prompt you to correct all images.
+  - The app will prompt you all images.
   - Click on the object, then insert the label.
   - When all the ojbects have been labeled click on "Save and Next" to proceed to the next image.
   - Repeat until all images are processed.